alexs-db/rootMe/Network/TELNET - Authentification/Readme.md

 This one is very similar to the first one.

-I let you search a little, however this isn't funny ! ;)
+I let you search a little, but pay attention you have to use TCP frame and not TELNET to find this one !